matthewmueller/rfcs/text/0000-migrations.md

 prisma migrate generate # creates a new file called `./migrate/MIGRATION_ID.ts`
 ```

-We could end up with a file like this:
+We end up with a file like this:

 ```ts
 import { migrate } from 'prisma-sdk'